-- My Futurewise webspace: provides students with an excellent opportunity to further explore their report results, research universities, higher education and career options.
+- FUTUREWISE dashboard: provides students with an excellent opportunity to further explore their report results, research universities, higher education and career options.
 The personalised student web pages have many interactive tools including a personal statement builder.

 - Degree Explorer: the online questionnaire will help students explore the subjects they are interested in and narrow down their degree course choices.
 Once they have a final list they can read more about the courses and the careers they can lead to and/or link directly to our university search tool.